thallysbezerra/mercado-livre-test/README.md

 -  Disabled links are using pointer-events: none to prevent possibilities of click.
 -  Each component have your own SCSS file.
 -  Font-family Nunito imported from Google Fonts on file `Fonts.scss`.
+-  Icons using Font Awesome as `@font-face` imported from CDN.
 -  `@keyframes` animations are imported from `Animations.scss`.
 -  Mobile first with four breakpoints on file `Breakpoints.scss`using:
    -  Only on mobile: Screen resolution <= 767px.